marlink/shock-the-block-atom/README.md

 ### Git Hooks

-The project includes Git hooks for version automation:
+The project includes Git hooks for version automation and GitHub synchronization:

 1. **post-tag**: Automatically updates version numbers in all files when a new tag is created
 2. **pre-commit**: Ensures version numbers are consistent across all files
+3. **post-commit**: Automatically pushes changes to GitHub after successful local commits

+### GitHub Synchronization

+This project includes automated GitHub synchronization that:
+- Automatically pushes changes to GitHub after each commit
+- Ensures all pending changes are pushed when a session ends
+- Provides status notifications for successful synchronization
+- Handles connection issues and authentication failures gracefully

 ## Automated Version Tracking